Caleb-J773/DigiShell/README.md

 ## Features
+DigiShell only has the essentials.
+Built with Python so it works on most platforms

 **Web Interface**
 Access from any browser over a LAN or VPN (**do not expose to internet for safety reasons**).
 Good for remote stations or operating from a tablet/phone during field operations.

 **Terminal Interface**
 CLI interface for headless setups, SSH sessions, and terminal users.

-**Simplified Controls**
-Only the essentials.
-No confusing menus or hidden settings.
-Just the controls you need for making contacts.

-**Python Powered**
-Built with Python so it works on most platforms and you can customize it if you want.

 **Portable Friendly**
 Lightweight and responsive.
 Works on small computers and field setups.